Good, Fast, Cheap – Pick Any Two

 The Ambitious 1970s

 By the 1970s, some entrepreneurs still believed they could achieve the impossible.
 In 1977, a Massachusetts newspaper featured restaurateurs planning to deliver all three qualities in their new establishment.
-Maurice LaFlamme, co-owner of Taco Villa, aimed to offer food that was “fast, good, and cheap,” challenging traditional wisdom.
+Maurice LaFlamme, co-owner of Taco Villa, aimed to offer food that was “fast, good, and cheap,” challenging traditional wisdom about the “good, fast, cheap – pick any two quote origin.”

 Popularization in the 1980s

 The maxim gained significant traction in the 1980s.
 “The Official Explanations,” published in 1980, attributed the concept to James M. Wallace.
-This is one of the earliest known attributions, though the true origin remains debatable.
+This represents one of the earliest known attributions in the “good, fast, cheap – pick any two quote origin,” though the true origin remains debatable.
 In December 1980, Erwin Frand observed a sign with the saying in a graphics design office, underscoring its applicability across industries.

-By 1981, the phrase appeared in advertising.
+By 1981, advertising campaigns featured the phrase.
 Celery City Printing Co., Inc. used it in a commercial, demonstrating its transition from an insider’s observation to a marketing tool.
-Researcher Barry Popik found further examples in the early 1980s, highlighting its role in managing customer expectations in the printing industry.
+Researcher Barry Popik found further examples in the early 1980s, highlighting how professionals leveraged the “good, fast, cheap – pick any two quote origin” concept in managing customer expectations in the printing industry.

 Cultural Influence and Adaptation